Tefal Cook4Me+ CY851840 One-Pot Digital Pressure Cooker review

 Performance

 The rice took an impressive nine minutes after we popped it into the bowl and followed the simple instructions to cover with water (although it didn’t say how much) and press start.
-The results were light and fluffy rice.
+The result was light and fluffy rice.
 Job done.

 One thing to remember is that the pressure valve will release steam at random intervals, so you need to make sure there are no restrictions such as a kitchen cabinet above the pot so there is plenty of room for the steam to escape.